Famous/famous/guides/layout.md

 <a name="alignment">Alignment & Sizing</a>
 --------------------------------------------------------------------------------
 In addition to positioning, `Modifiers` can also align renderables relative to a size context.
-This allows users to "center" objects, or "left-justify" them, etc.
+This allows users to "center" objects, "left-justify" them, and so on.
 To understand how this is accomplished in Famo.us, we introduce the concepts of `size`, `align` and `origin` in `Modifier`.

 <a name="size">Size</a>
 --------------------------------------------------------------------------------
 `Size` defines a bounding-box for content.
-Nodes in the Scene Graph below sized `Modifiers` can use this bounding size to define their container's size.
-The simplest example being a `Surface` with `size = [undefined, undefined]` that takes the size of a parenting `Modifier`.
+Nodes in the Scene Graph that occur below sized `Modifiers` can use this bounding size to define their container's size.
+The simplest example being a `Surface` with `size = [undefined, undefined]` that takes the size of a parent `Modifier`.

-In the following example, the created surface will have a `size` of `[200, 100]`, even though its width was original set to `undefined`.
+In the following example, the created surface will have a `size` of `[200, 100]`, even though its width was originally set to `undefined`.

 ```js
   var sizeModifier = new Modifier({size: [200, 200]});